EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-3_calculating_health_level.md

 ### Sliding Time Window Aggregator

 The **Sliding Time Window Aggregator** uses a sliding window for data aggregation.
-Opposed to a tumbling window, the sliding window slides over the incoming stream of data.
-Because of this, a sliding window can be overlapping and it gives a smoother aggregation over the incoming stream of data.
-The following figure illustrates the difference between a tumbling window and a sliding window:
+As opposed to a tumbling window, the sliding window slides over the incoming stream of data.
+Because of this, sliding windows can overlap, giving a smoother aggregation over the incoming stream of data.
+The following figure illustrates the difference between a tumbling window and a sliding window.

 ![](media/sliding_window.png)